floating-ui/floating-ui/docs/_includes/popper-documentation.md

 <a name="Popper.Utils.getOppositePlacement"></a>

 #### Utils.getOppositePlacement(placement) ⇒ <code>String</code>
-Get the opposite placement of the given one/
+Get the opposite placement of the given one

 **Kind**: static method of <code>[Utils](#Popper.Utils)</code>
 **Returns**: <code>String</code> - flipped placement